-You can wear denim in midlife and beyond
+Can you wear denim in midlife and beyond?

 You love your denim as much as the next gal, so wear it.
 You want to look polished, not floppy, or frumpy, but also not like trying too hard or even worse, trying not at all.
 Going beyond the basics in wearing denim over 40 sounds like to balance on the sharp side of a carving knife.
 Denim is associated with casual and weekend and can go easy frumpy or looking like wearing a uniform.